© Parkinsonsniper | Dreamstime.com

 Excessive daytime sleepiness is one of the most common complaints made to sleep specialists.
 The excessive tiredness symptoms are not to be taken lightly.
 Excessive daytime sleepiness results in reduced quality of life and is associated with an increased risk of diseases such as coronary heart disease and strokes, and even with an increased risk of dying from any cause.[1,2]

 The severity of daytime sleepiness is typically determined using a short standardized questionnaire called the Epworth Sleepiness Scale.
-A score of greater than or equal to ten indicates excessive daytime sleepiness.
-You can take the test for free online.
+A score of greater than or equal to 10 indicates excessive daytime sleepiness.

 The severity of fatigue can also be determined using a standardized questionnaire called the Fatigue Symptom Inventory.
 An average score of greater than or equal to 3 indicates significant fatigue.